suzaku01/KeyQuest/README.md

 # Usage
 If you already have `database.bin` from questlists_manager put it to `data` folder.
 Othereise create new database file.
-Check readme of questlists_manager for more detail about it.
+Check readme of questlists_manager for more details about it.

 Load decrypted `mhfdat.bin`.
-Add or delete quest, set normal or key or urgent flag to quests
+Add or delete quest, set normal or key or urgent flag to quests.
 Save and you'll get new `mhfdat.bin` inside `output` folder.